tarwn/lessthandot-hugo/blogs/content/posts/2012-04-03-dammit-people-get-to-know.md

   - trick

 ---
-A couple of months back we were interviewing people for 2 positions, one of the questions I like to ask is the following: If you have a column in a table that&#8217;s an integer data type how can you restrict the values to be between 1 and 10?
+A couple of months back we were interviewing people for 2 positions, one of the questions I like to ask is the following: If you have a column in a table that's an integer data type how can you restrict the values to be between 1 and 10?
 Most of the people start by saying that they restrict it in the application, when I ask how they would prevent from someone who has write access to do it they usually say that they would add a trigger.
 Only about 20% of the people know that there is something in the table designer where they can enter a range.
 Between 5 and 10% of the people know that this is called a **check constraint**.
-If you know what a check constraint is&#8230;bravo, you my friend are an elitist!
+If you know what a check constraint is…bravo, you my friend are an elitist!

 I forgot about these interviews but this question [Overriding the maximum value of a bigint datatype in MSSQL][1] made it reappear like a phoenix that rises from the ashes.

-Let&#8217;s look at some examples
+Let's look at some examples

 First create this table